garet90/simple-skyblock/README.md

 # island resets are generally limited.
 An operator can
 # allow an island reset by using /is allowreset <player>
 INFINITE_RESETS: false

+# If INFINITE_RESETS is false, RESET_COUNT is how many
+# times the player will be able to reset their island.
+RESET_COUNT: 3

 # USE_NETHER determines whether to allow players to have a
 # nether island.